guusj/books/Warbreaker_BrandonSanderson.md

 “Figured it out yet?”
 Lightsong asked, turning to Llarimar, who had taken one of the lanterns, as this tunnel didn’t have any light of its own.
 “The Lifeless barracks,” Llarimar said.
 “If this tunnel continues this way, it will lead directly to them.”
 Lightsong nodded.
 “Why would they need a secret tunnel to the barracks?
 Any god can go there whenever he wants.”
 Llarimar shook his head, and they continued down the tunnel.
-Sure enough, after a short time, they arrived at a trapdoor in the ceiling which—when pushed up—led into one of the dark, Lifeless warehouses.
+Sure enough, after a short time, they arrived at a trapdoor in the ceiling that—when pushed up—led into one of the dark Lifeless warehouses.
 Lightsong shivered, looking out at the endless rows of legs, barely illuminated by his lamp.
 He pulled his head back down, closed the trapdoor, and they followed the tunnel further.
 “It goes in a square,” he said quietly.
 “With doors up into each of the Lifeless barracks I’ll bet,” Llarimar said.
 He reached out, taking a piece of dirt from the wall and crumbling it between his fingers.
 “This tunnel is newer than the one we were in up above.”
 Lightsong nodded.
 “We should keep moving,” he said.
 “Those guards in Mercystar’s palace know we’re down here.
 I don’t know who they’ll tell, but I’d rather finish exploring before we get chased out.”